briandrum/codes.forchagrin.com/_chapters/chapter-333-ovi-willful-misconduct-speed.md

             dollars ($525.00) and not more than one thousand six hundred twenty-five dollars ($1,625).

-            4. _(4)_ In all cases, a suspension of the offender’s driver’s license, commercial driver’s license, temporary instruction permit, probationary license, or nonresident operating privilege for a definite period of one to seven years.
+            4. _(4)_ In all cases, a suspension of the offender's driver's license, commercial driver's license, temporary instruction permit, probationary license, or nonresident operating privilege for a definite period of one to seven years.
 The court may grant limited driving privileges relative to the suspension under Ohio R.C.